-- Diploma in Public Administration.
-National Institute of Public Administration (INTAN), Malaysia - Bachelor of Science (Hons) (Zoology).
-University of Malava, Malavsia - Master's in Public Affairs (International Environment Policy), Indiana University, Bloomington, USA
+- Diploma in Public Administration, National Institute of Public Administration (INTAN), Malaysia - Bachelor of Science (Hons) (Zoology), University of Malaya, Malaysia - Master's in Public Affairs (International Environment Policy), Indiana University, Bloomington, USA

-Datuk Hiswani Harun has served the Malaysian government for 32 years and during her tenure, she served various Ministries and agencies among others, the Ministry of Science, Technology and the Environment (Director, Conservation and Environmental Management Division); the National Institute of Public Administration (INTAN) as Senior Project Coordinator, Urban and Environmental Management Centre; and the Ministry of International Trade and Industry as Deputy Secretary-General (Trade).
+Datuk Hiswani Harun has served the Malaysian government for 32 years and during her tenure, she served various Ministries and agencies among others, the Ministry of Science, Technology and the Environment (Director, Conservation Environmental Management Division); the National Institute of Public Administration (INTAN) as Senior Project Coordinator, Urban and Environmental Management Centre; and the Ministry of International Trade and Industry as Deputy Secretary-General (Trade).
 While in MITI, she was posted to Geneva, Switzerland where she served as the Minister Councillor, before being promoted as Malaysia's Ambassador/ Permanent Representative to the World Trade Organisation (WTO).

-well as international trade diplomacy and negotiation.
-While heading the Sectoral Industry Development Sector. she oversaw policy planning and implementation for industry sectors such as automotive, electrical and electronics, aerospace, iron and steel and machinery and equipment.
-Her international trade experience includes heading the Malavsian Delegation as Malavsia's Chief Negotiator to the ASEAN Regional Comprehensive Economic Partnership (RCEP), one of the biggest trade pact comprising ASEAN and her six Dialogue Partners.
+Her tenure with MITI include both policy planning and implementation functions for the industrial sector, as well as international trade diplomacy and negotiation.
+While heading the Sectoral Industry Development Sector, she oversaw policy planning and implementation for industry sectors such as automotive, electrical and electronics. aerospace, iron and steel and machinery and equipment.
+Her international trade experience includes heading the Malaysian Delegation as Malaysia's Chief Negotiator to the ASEAN Regional Comprehensive Economic Partnership (RCEP), one of the biggest trade pact comprising ASEAN and her six Dialogue Partners.
 She also represented Malaysia in a number of Free Trade Agreements (FTAs) as well Economic Partnerships negotiations.
 Due to her advocacy and articulation of the trade and environment relationship, she was appointed by WTO members to chair the WTO Committee on Trade and Environment.
 Her other achievements include being a member of the Malaysian Delegation to various international and regional conferences, under the auspices of the United Nations, ASEAN and APEC in the areas of sustainable development, economy, and trade.